CynxYT/bubble-guesser/README.md

 # Bubble Guesser

-Hey!
-This was a small game I built to sharpen my skills.
-Enjoy reading through the code :)
+Small holiday project I wrote, although from time to time I rewrite the code because I realise how bad it was.... :')